Did the Ten Horns Arise out of Rome?

 And the ten horns out of this kingdom are ten kings that shall arise: and another shall rise after them; and he shall be diverse from the first, and he shall subdue three kings.
 Daniel 7:24

 From the above text, one can logically conclude that when the horns arose, they arose out of the Roman Empire.
-However, if they arose out of the Roman Empire, how can they be ten kingships of the world powers that ruled prior to Rome’s reign?
+However, if they arose out of the Roman Empire, how can they be ten kingships that ruled prior to Rome’s reign?
 The kings of Egypt, Assyria, Babylon, Medo-Persia, Greece, and its divisions ruled long before Rome’s rise to power.
 In this manner, it is illogical that the ten horns rose up during the reign of the Roman Empire…or is it?

 Kingdoms Never Die